benzrf/parthial/README.rst

 PyYAML serializers and deserializers are provided for all Lisp value types, as well as for definition environments (built-ins are serialized by name, so a global scope must be supplied at deserialization).
-Allocation limitations are kept track of across serializtion, so it's safe and easy to give users a persistent mutable environment.
+Allocation limitations are kept track of across serialization, so it's safe and easy to give users a persistent mutable environment.

 Shortcomings